View Anna Muschal's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 Anna Muschal of Bordentown passed away Friday, Nov.
 8, 2019, at Thomas Jefferson University Hospital in Philadelphia.
 She was 69.

-Born in Trenton, she was a lifelong area resident, residing in Bordentown for many years.
-Anna also worked as a Travel Agent for AAA in Robbinsville.
+Born in Trenton, N.J., Anna was a lifelong resident of Bordentown.
+She was a proud graduate of Lynchburg College and a supportive member of the Republican party in her area.
+She was employed as a travel agent for AAA in Robbinsville for many years and was a world-wide traveler.

-She will be greatly missed by all who knew and loved her.

-Daughter of the late Peter J. and Anna Czehut Muschal, and sister of the late Anton Muschal, she is survived by a many of her cousins and their families.
+Daughter of the late Peter J. and Anna Czehut Muschal, and sister of the late Anton Muschal, Anna is survived by many loving cousins and wonderful friends.
+She will be greatly missed by her family, friends and neighbors.

-Relatives and friends may attend a visitation from 10 to 11 a.m.
+A visitation will be held from 10 to 11 a.m.
 Thursday, Dec.
-12, at the Buklad-Merlinio Yardville Memorial Home, 30 Yardville-Allentown Road, Yardville, N.J.
-A brief prayer service will begin at 11 a.m. at the memorial chapel with local clergy officiating.
+12, at the Buklad-Merlino Yardville Memorial Home, 30 Yardville-Allentown Road, Yardville, N.J.
+A brief prayer service will begin at 11 a.m. at the Yardville Memorial Home with local clergy officiating.
 Burial of cremains will immediately follow in Bordentown Cemetery.

+In addition, on Sunday, Dec.
+22, there will be a brief service held after Liturgy (approximately 11:30 a.m.) at St. Vladimir's Russian Orthodox Church, 812 Grand Street, Trenton, N.J. in the Muschal family's memory.
+Anyone interested in attending is cordially invited to do so.

 Buklad Merlinio Yarville Memorial Home,